zepcp/distense-contracts/README.md

 ## Contribute

 - See #Install and #Usage
-- By contributing to this repo you will earn DID, if you choose to submit your contribution to our website at https://disten.se/pullrequests/add
+- By contributing to this repo you will earn DID an Ethereum token that gives you governance and economic rights to Distense
     - See instructions on how to submit your work there

 ## License